Unusual things to do in London: hidden gems and quirky spots

 Walking along Regent’s Canal, especially to or from Little Venice, is one of the most relaxing activities in London.

-I’ve included some pretty unusual museums in the list above, but there are more!
+I’ve included some pretty unusual museums in the list of hidden gems in London above, but there are more!

 Read my reviews of the Design Museum, The Cartoon Museum, Geffrye Museum and William Morris Gallery, as well as the best photography galleries in London.